It is a mineral and undoubtedly one of the most important for the human body, participating in immense processes.

 Spinach is a very interesting vegetable to include in your diet.

-But spinach isn’t just Magnesium.
+But spinach isn't just magnesium.

-Micronutrients are also rich in Vitamin A, Vitamin K, Folate and Potassium.
+At the level of micronutrients are also rich in Vitamin A, Vitamin K, Folate and Potassium.